Flaky Pie Crust

 Pulse in 1-second bursts about 6-7 times.

-- Add the frozen shortening pieces and pulse 3–5 more times.
+Add the chilled shortening pieces and pulse 3–5 more times.
 The mix should look coarse and crumbly with pea-sized butter pieces, not like dough yet.

 - Pour everything into your chilled mixing bowl, scraping the sides of the processor to get every bit.